alfonmga/mercadona-cli/README.md

 Flags:
   -h, --help   help for mercadona-cli

-Use "mercadona-cli [command] --help" for more information about a command.
+Use "mercadona [command] --help" for more information about a command.
 ```

 ## Mercadona API reverse engineering